Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

 The topologically protected singular vector $v$ in the unperturbed system is the solution of $\tilde H^\dagger \tilde H v= s^2 v$ with $s\to 0$ for $N\to\infty$.
 For $\tilde\mu=0$, the bulk recursion relation becomes

 and the solutions on the even and odd lattice sites again separate.
 Taking the boundary conditions into account, one finds that $v_{2j}=0$ and $v_{2j+1}\sim (t_R/t_L)^j$, i.e., the vector is indeed exponentially localized at the left edge.
 The important point why this vector survives with small modifications even in a finite system is that $\tilde H^\dagger \tilde H$ is a Hermitian operator, so the eigensystem is stable, and small perturbations as well as changes in the boundary conditions do not drastically alter the eigenvectors in contrast to the non-Hermitian case.
-The singular-value spectrum of a finite system therefore contains all the information about the topology of the model whereas the eigenspectrum does not.
+The singular-value spectrum of a finite system therefore contains all the information about the topology of the model whereas the eigenspectrum does not. \js{We note that the values $\pm s_i(\tilde H)$ coincide with the eigenspectrum of the doubled Hermitian Hamiltonian appearing in Refs.~\cite{OkumaKawabata,OkumaSato}; there, however, this construction is used only as an auxiliary tool to characterize eigenmodes of $\tilde H$, whereas the singular-value formulation makes explicit that the stable Hermitian spectral problem itself---and not the eigenspectrum of $\tilde H$---encodes the topology of the finite system.}